 Queer YA reading list

-A couple of years back I started reading quite a bit of queer young adult (YA) fiction.
+Some time around 2020 I started reading quite a bit of queer young adult (YA) fiction.
 People sometimes ask for recommendations.
 This is a list of books I would recommend.

-I’ve italicised the ones I particularly liked, and included a short description that I will not promise to be either helpful or spoiler free.
+I have, however, italicised the ones I particularly liked, and included a short description that I will not promise to be either helpful or spoiler free.

 Novels